 Software developers

+Similar to the network operator, software developer users will mainly be affected by active variants, and particularly mirrored variants.
 The software development communities that are affected by variants are quite different from one another.
 On the one hand are those who are developing systems and support tools for system administrators and others (we can call these “systems programmers”).
 This group will need to be able to expose as much information as possible about variants, because the administrators of the systems need to be able to manage in small increments.
 On the other hand are those who develop software aimed at end users (we can call these “application programmers”).
 This group needs to make the variant experience as smooth as possible for users, hiding the details of differences in the DNS so that the user’s experience is as though there were no variants at all.
 The good news for all of these cases is that, if a developer makes an effort to support the scenario well one time, that effort is completely reusable for any other such cases.
 In both cases, the programmers have to build for a completely generic situation and therefore cannot take into consideration hints about the likely situation of the user (except in very unusual circumstances such as custom software development).

 For case E1 (user expected a variant and such is implemented), the systems programmer needs to be able to link together example.X and example.Y so that the names function as one; at the same time, the systems programmer needs to be able to detect the differences so that configuration can happen correctly for variant-unaware utilities.
 The support tools will not be able to do everything they need to do via the DNS (at least initially), because there is no way in the DNS to signal reliably the link between two names.
 (When using aliasing like DNAME, the link is one way; so if Y has a DNAME pointing to X, you have no way of knowing that there is such a DNAME record when you look up example.X.)
 Because X.509 certificates (which underlie security protocols like TLS, which is the current standard for, e.g., commercial transactions on the Internet) are tightly linked to the domain name with which they are used, application programmers will probably need to be able to recover from TLS failures relating to variant names.
 Such behavior is today unspecified, and so will need to be specified if it is ever to work.
 (Such specification, and the subsequent deployment, should be expected to take several years even if they happen.)